kercre123/wire-pod/README.md

 OS Support:

 - Arch
+	- Untested at the moment, not sure what package provides libopusfile-dev
 - Debian/Ubuntu/other APT distros

 Architecture Support:

 - amd64/x86_64
 - arm64/aarch64
+	- Not recommended at the moment!
 - arm32/armv7l
+	- Not recommended at the moment!

-Things It Has Worked On:
+Things jank-escape-pod Has Worked On:

+- NOTE: Re-adding arm support is still being worked on.

 - Raspberry Pi 4B+ 4GB RAM with Raspberry Pi OS
 	- Doesn't matter if it is 32-bit or 64-bit